Befriending Your Nervous System

 Something happens when we befriend our inner workings rather than fighting with them.
 This course intends to empower you to utilise the wisdom of the nervous system through practice and compassionate inquiry to promote health and vitality in your system and your relationships.

 All live sessions will be taught and recorded via Zoom.
-In addition, each module may include worksheets, guided video and audio practices, and other resources to support your learning and integration.
+Each module may include worksheets, guided video and audio practices, and other resources to support your learning and integration.
 The recordings and resources are all stored on our online learning platform, which you will have access to for six months post the course.

-Learn through group process, embodied practice, inquiry, breathwork and sound in a trauma-informed way.
+You will learn through the group process, embodied practice, inquiry, simple movements, breathwork and sound in a trauma-informed way.

 This acronym BASIC themes each week of our course